arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/datasheet/datasheet.md

 ## Functional Overview

-The Nano Connector Carrier expands the connectivity of the Nano boards family featuring a variety of Grove and Qwiic connectors.
+The Nano Connector Carrier expands the connectivity of the Nano boards family, featuring a variety of Grove and Qwiic connectors.
 It also includes a Micro SD card interface for data logging.

 ### Pinout